hreikin/tdeck-keyboard/docs/functionality.md

 ## Available Characters

-The following table shows the available characters for the keymaps, the characters shown are based on the CP437 font.
+The following table shows the available characters for the keymaps, the characters shown are based on the CP437 font used by `TFT_eSPI`.
 Symbol tables 4-7 are not currently implemented in the firmware.

 | DEFAULT               | CAPS                  | SYMBOL 1              | SYMBOL 2              | SYMBOL 3              |
 |-----------------------|-----------------------|-----------------------|-----------------------|-----------------------|